Vivienne Westwood, influential fashion maverick, dies at 81 - ExBulletin

 Vivienne Westwood, influential fashion maverick, dies at 81

-Vivienne Westwood,an influential fashion maverick who played a key role in the punk movement, died Thursday at age 81.
+LONDON (AP) Vivienne Westwood, an influential fashion maverick who played a key role in the punk movement, died Thursday at age 81.

 The eponymous Westwood fashion house announced her death on social media platforms, saying she passed away peacefully.
 A cause was not disclosed.